NEW BEGINNINGS CHURCH BY-LAWS

 - Letters of dismissal, for the purpose of uniting with some other Evangelical Church shall be granted only to members in good standing, as requested from it.
 The request having been considered by the Board and approved by the Church members.

 - If any member of the church be opposed to the Bible teachings as accepted by this church, and uses his or her influence contrary to the best interests of the congregation, or be found walking disorderly, he or she may be excluded from Church membership.
-All such cases shall be investigated by the Elders and Pastor, who shall give such members, due hearing, insuring that the steps in Matthew 18:15-18 shall always be strictly followed to secure reconciliation and forgiveness, if possible.
-In such cases, the action of the Elders shall be final, unless the member elects in writing to appeal the decision to the membership.
-When such an appeal is made, a majority vote, by ballot, of all members present at a meeting called for that purpose should be necessary for such exclusion.
+All such cases shall be investigated by the Board and Pastor, who shall give such members due hearing, ensuring that the steps in Matthew 18:15-18 shall always be strictly followed to secure reconciliation and forgiveness, if possible.
+In such cases, the action of the Board shall be final, unless the member elects in writing to appeal the decision to the membership.
+When such an appeal is made, a majority vote, by ballot, of all members present at a meeting called for that purpose shall be necessary for such exclusion.

 Article II Officers

 The Board shall consist of members in good standing elected by the church by secret ballot or voice vote for one, two or three year terms.
 One third of the total number shall be elected at each Annual Business Meeting.

 They shall be ineligible for reelection until six months after completion of two consecutive Three (3) year terms.
 In case of a vacancy, a new board member may be appointed by the Board to fill that vacancy until the next Annual Business Meeting.

 The scriptural officers of this church shall be Elders whose number shall be determined by the number of qualified individuals available, a minimum of 3 not to exceed twelve (12) in number for the first 200 members and not to exceed two (2) additional Elders for each 100 members over 200.

 Section C. Discipline of Officers